ewharton/neural-style/README.md

 ![boy-and-dog](basquiat/boy_and_dog.jpg)

-## Pablo Picasso in the style of The Scream
+## Pablo Picasso in the style of The Blue Room

 ![picasso-styled](picasso/picasso_styled.jpg)

 This was the original picture:
 ![picasso](picasso/picasso.jpg)

-In the style of The Scream:
+In the style of The Blue Room:
 ![blue-room](picasso/blue-room.jpg)